Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Continuum of -Penalized M-Estimators

 To implement (\ref{Eq:reg}), we propose setting the penalty level as

-where $N_n$ is a measure of the class of functions indexed by $\UU$, $1-\gamma$ (with $\gamma = o(1)$) is a confidence level associated with the probability of event (\ref{Eq:reg}), and $c>1$ is a slack constant.
+here $N_n$ is a measure of the class of functions indexed by $\UU$, $1-\xi$ (with $\xi = o(1)$) is a confidence level associated with the probability of event (\ref{Eq:reg}), and $c>1$ is a slack constant.
 In many settings we can take $N_n = n^{\dn}$.
-If the set $\mathcal{U}$ is a singleton, $N_n = 1$ suffices which corresponds to that used in \cite{BelloniChernozhukovHansen2011}.
-When implementing the estimators, we set $c=1.1$ and $\gamma = .1/\log(n)$, though other choices are theoretically valid.
+If the set $\mathcal{U}$ is a singleton, $N_n = 1$ suffices which corresponds to what is used in \cite{BCH2014inference}.